ikakara/example-react5-navigation/README.md

 - AnotherStackNavigator
 {!isLoggedIn ? (

+  - Welcome Stack
     - Welcome Screen
       - Login Button
-    - Sign Up Button
+    - Sign Up Screen
 ) : (
   - DrawerNavigator
     - Dashboard - StackNavigator (needed for header and to change the header based on the tab)